This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 - The applicant must provide evidence of the lawful source of their investment funds, which must come from a legitimate business, salary, gift, inheritance, sale of property, or other lawful means.

-- The applicant must provide a comprehensive business plan outlining the investment project, including its nature, scope, and job creation potential.
+- The applicant must provide a comprehensive business plan outlining the investment project’s nature, scope, and potential job creation.

 - The applicant must be actively involved in managing the investment project or play a policy-making role.